Continuous service improvement at the CRA

 Last year, our contact centres received over 12 million calls during tax season—approximately 200,000 calls each weekday.

-This demonstrates the level of demand and helps explain why, at peak times, call volumes across the country can exceed our capacity.
+This highlights the significant demand for our services and helps explain why, at peak times, call volumes across the country can exceed our capacity.

 Contact the CRA